 Wrote and directed COME TO LEAVE, a play anthologized in Smith & Kraus' Best Play of 1994.
 A college senior struggles with her impending graduation, because of the loss of her father, her freshman year.
 From The New York Times: "… that so many levels of thought can be conveyed in so few words testifies to great skill…" From theatermania.com: "…chanting the words “meaning” and “me” repeatedly–a game that goes some distance to thoughtfully connect the two."

-PICKLING a world premiere by Pulitzer Prize winner, Suzan-Lori Parks.
+Directed a world premiere of PICKLING by Pulitzer Prize winner, Suzan-Lori Parks.
 A woman who lost her mother, unpacks her memories in pickling jars and poetry.
 From The New York Times: "…a blinding moment of elation so unexpected it makes you want to yell and many people in the theater do."
 Produced by Lincoln Center Directors Lab with five invited remounts including at Joe’s Pub at The NYSF Public Theater.